 With impressive mountains all around and health-conscious residents, it’s no surprise there are an abundance of hiking trails around Palm Springs.
 We love urban hiking on our holidays and feel that hiking is one of the best things for kids to do in Palm Springs.

-After checking out of the Renaissance Esmerelda Resort, we drove to the nearby mountains on the southwest edge of Palm Springs for a short hike.
-We had read about the Cross Loop Trail in our inflight magazine on the flight down and thought it sounded like a fun outing.
+After checking out of the Renaissance Esmerelda Resort, we drove to the nearby mountains on the southwest edge of Palm Springs for a short kid-friendly hike.
+We had read about the Cross Loop Trail in our inflight magazine on the flight down and thought it sounded like a fun thing to do.

 The Palm Desert Cross is a large Catholic Cross which sits on the top of a hill at the edge of Palm Springs.
-The hike up to the Palm Desert Cross is a very popular activity for locals and visitors alike who are looking for a scenic, family-friendly hike around Palm Springs.
+The hike up to the Palm Desert Cross is a very popular activity for locals and visitors alike who are looking for a scenic, kid-friendly hike around Palm Springs.

 The Cross Loop Trail is 3.4 miles (5.5km) long and has 775 feet (237m) of elevation gain.
-It took us 2 hours and 20 minutes of moving time to complete this hike.
+It took us 2 hours and 20 minutes of moving time to complete this kid-friendly hike.

 For more details on the Palm Desert Cross Loop Trail, see our full blog post.

 The Living Desert Zoo and the Wilderness Loop Trail